Elections in the United Kingdom: Summary

-Labour (1997–2010) reforms
+Labour (1997–2010) electoral reforms

-Prior to 1997, and the Labour Party government of Tony Blair, there were only three types of elections: elections to the House of Commons, local government elections, and elections to the European Parliament.
-Most elections were conducted under the First Past the Post (FPTP) electoral system.
-In Northern Ireland, both local government and European elections were conducted under the Single Transferable Vote (STV) system.
-Labour's constitutional reforms introduced elected assemblies for London, Scotland and Wales, and elected mayors in certain cities.
-Proportional Representation (PR) was introduced outside Northern Ireland for the first time.
+Prior to 1997 and the Labour Party government of Tony Blair, only three main types of government elections occurred in the United Kingdom: elections to the House of Commons, local government elections, and elections to the European Parliament.
+Most elections used the First Past the Post (FPTP) electoral system.
+In Northern Ireland, both local government and European elections were conducted using the Single Transferable Vote (STV) system.

+Labour's constitutional reforms introduced elected assemblies for London, Scotland and Wales, and directly elected executive mayors in certain English cities.
+Proportional Representation (PR) was introduced outside Northern Ireland for the first time since Sligo (Ireland)'s 1917 city election, at the time in the UK.

 The hybrid (part PR, part FPTP) Additional Member System was introduced in 1999 for the newly created devolved parliament and assemblies: the Scottish Parliament, Welsh Assembly and London Assembly and STV was used for the newly created Northern Ireland Assembly.
 The regional party list (Closed list) system was introduced for European elections in Great Britain (which had previously used single member constituency FPTP) though Northern Ireland continues to use STV.

 Labour passed the Political Parties, Elections and Referendums Act 2000, which created the Electoral Commission, which since 2000 has been responsible for the running of elections and referendums and to a limited extent regulating party funding.
 It also reduced the period during which British expatriates can vote, from 20 years after they emigrate to 15.

 In 2006 the age of candidacy for public elections in the UK was reduced from 21 to 18 with the passing of the Electoral Administration Act 2006.

 In 2008 the Ministry of Justice delivered a report that failed to conclusively recommend any particular voting system as "best" and instead simply compared working practices used in the different elections.
 The Minister of State for Justice, Ministry of Justice (Michael Wills) issued a statement following its publication stating that no action would be taken on the various reports that, since 1997, have suggested a move towards proportional representation for the UK general election until reform of the House of Lords is completed.

 Labour also made multiple changes to the election administration underpinning the way that elections are run.
 Changes included postal voting on demand, rolling registration and some innovative pilots such as internet voting.